sfofgalaxy/JALMBench/README.md

 JALMBench is a modular benchmark framework designed to evaluate jailbreak attacks and defenses against ALMs.
 Currently, \Bench supports 12 ALMs, 8 jailbreak attacks (4 text-transferred methods and 4 audio-originated methods), and 5 defense methods.
 It is highly extensible.

 ## Disclaimer
 This project is for research and educational purposes only.
 It is not intended for commercial use.
-Some examples or code are sourced from the internet.
-If any content infringes on your rights, please contact us to request its removal.
+<span style="color:red;">This repository contains examples of harmful language.</span>.

 ---